Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Discussion

 The key difference between our semi-implicit method and ILES is that the latter does not explicitly distinguish between subgrid turbulent and thermal energies.
 Owing to energy conservation, in ILES, all dissipated energy instantly appears as heat, bypassing the unresolved turbulent cascade.
-In contrast, in SLES we track subgrid turbulent and thermal energies separately and explicitly model the decay of turbulence into heat.
+In contrast, in SLES, we track subgrid turbulent and thermal energies separately and explicitly model the decay of turbulence into heat.
 For adiabatic flows, SLES and ILES produce identical results as both $\eturb$ and $\eth$ are described with an ideal gas equation of state with $\gamma = 5/3$, making the total pressure independent of the partitioning between $\eturb$ and $\eth$.
 In the presence of cooling and heating, however, the results are different because only $\eth$ is subject to these processes, while $\eturb$ dissipates on a different timescale, close to cell-crossing (see Section~\ref{sec:model:decay}).
-For example, in dense ISM, $\eth$ is subject to strong radiative losses, while $\eturb$ can retain some of the dissipated energy, delaying cooling and providing local non-thermal support in the cold ISM.
-Note that, unlike turbulent viscosity, this turbulent pressure must be explicitly included in hydrodynamic equations analogously with thermal pressure.
+For example, in dense ISM, $\eth$ is subject to strong radiative losses, while $\eturb$ can retain some of the dissipated energy, delaying cooling and providing local nonthermal support in the cold ISM.
+Note that, unlike turbulent viscosity, this turbulent pressure must be explicitly included in hydrodynamic equations, analogously with thermal pressure.

-The small-scale (close to resolution) structure of the flow and the numerical dissipation scale where the turbulent power spectrum truncates strongly depends on the resolution and the details of the numerical solver \citep[e.g.,][]{kitsionas09,kritsuk11}.
+The small-scale (close-to-resolution) structure of the flow and the numerical dissipation scale where the turbulent power spectrum truncates strongly depend on the resolution and the details of the numerical solver \citep[e.g.,][]{kitsionas09,kritsuk11}.
 This implies that the effective spatial scale at which the subgrid turbulent energy is estimated in our method---set by the numerical dissipation scale---will vary with the details of the hydrodynamic method, implying that the turbulence decay rate needs to be recalibrated when used in different codes (see Section~\ref{sec:turb:calib}).
-In the context of ILES and SLES, the second-order finite volume methods are particularly attractive because the leading (third) order of their truncation errors matches that of the explicit subgrid terms in LES models \citep[][]{margolin02}.
+In the context of ILES and SLES, the second-order finite-volume methods are particularly attractive because the leading (third) order of their truncation errors matches that of the explicit subgrid terms in LES models \citep[][]{margolin02}.
 The ART code used in this paper is one example of such a second-order finite-volume hydrodynamic code.